Ice Cube on a String Experiment

 Do you live in an area that gets really cold in the winter?
 If you do, then you may have seen large trucks driving down the icy roads sprinkling salt over the ice.
 Have you ever wondered why they did that?
-It’s simple; salt + ice = a chemical reaction!
+It’s simple.
+Salt plus ice equals a chemical reaction!
 The salt makes the ice melt and break down, making the roads safer for drivers.

-Try this experiment with a few basic kitchen supplies to see how the salt reacts with the ice cube to pick up a piece of string.
+Try this experiment with a few basic kitchen supplies to see how salt reacts with an ice cube to pick up a piece of string.

 Fill a glass with water all the way to the top.